The Complete Guide to Hiking Half Dome in Yosemite National Park

 Can beginners hike Half Dome?

+Half Dome is not recommended as a beginner hike.
 However, hikers with good physical fitness and some prior hiking experience can complete it with preparation.
+Training hikes with elevation gain and long distances will make the experience much more enjoyable.

 Is Half Dome harder than other Yosemite hikes?